iamsooraa/iamsooraa/README.md

 What I'm up to?

-  - 🔭 Currently, my classes this semester is focused on Python, machine learning, and data mining.
+  - 🔭 Currently, I am completing my last semester at Troy University.
-  - 💻 The treasurer of the Decision Systems and Science Club at Troy University.
+  - 💻 I am the treasurer of the Decision Systems and Science Club at Troy University.
-  - 🌱 I am going to intern at CRC Insurance Services for Summer 2022.
+  - 🌱 I am looking for job in Data Analytics or Information Technology.

 <!--